Kuadrant/multicluster-gateway-controller/docs/how-to/ocm-control-plane-walkthrough.md

     kubectl label managedcluster kind-mgc-workload-1 ingress-cluster=true
     ```

 1. This has added our workload-1 cluster to the ingress clusterset.
-Next we need to modify our placement.
-In `T1`, run:
+Next we need to modify our placement to update our `numberOfClusters` to 2.
+To patch, in `T1`, run:

     ```bash
-    kubectl edit placement http-gateway -n multi-cluster-gateways
+    kubectl patch placement http-gateway -n multi-cluster-gateways --type='json' -p='[{"op": "replace", "path": "/spec/numberOfClusters", "value": 2}]'
     ```

-1. This will open your `$EDITOR` - in here, edit the spec change the `numberOfClusters` to be 2, and save.

 1. In `T2` window execute the following to see the gateway on the workload-1 cluster: